okteto/actions/README.md

 # Actions available

+## Login
+Login to Okteto Cloud.
+This should be run before any other action.

+### Inputs

+#### `token`

+**Required** Your okteto API token.

 ## Build
 Build an image in Okteto Cloud and push it to the registry.

 ### Inputs

-#### `token`

-**Required** Your okteto API token.

 #### `tag`